 Let's be clear about this, regardless of how you choose to work with a social media agency and what they might propose in terms of charging, the right place to start is your business objectives.

 It is from this point only that packages and or charging models become relevant.

 You are more than likely to come across three different types of charging models when talking with a social media agency.
 These are:

-Retainer based packages built around a continuous relationship of your social media management needs.
+- Retainer based packages are built around a continuous relationship with your social media management needs.

 Any of the above pricing models might suit your business and targeted goals.
 It is, however, paramount to point out that regardless of the pricing package you are offered, any relationship should be built along with performance-based metrics.

 We cover this in greater detail here, but examples would be:

 - Increase Brand Awareness

 - Increase Customer Engagement

 As you would note from the above list, the objectives are centred around business performance and improvement.
 Any investment you put into marketing irrespective of the medium should justify the appropriate return to the business.